 Check the drain pan.
 If there’s debris in the pan, water will back up into it, causing it to overflow and drip on the floor.
 You can check this by removing the access panel on the indoor unit and looking inside.
 If you see anything blocking the drain pan, remove it using a pair of tongs or tweezers.

 Assess the air filter.
-When you have an old or dirty air filter, your air conditioner has to work harder to distribute cool air through your home.
+When you have an old or dirty air filter, your air conditioner has to work harder to distribute cool air throughout your home.
 As a result, it puts more pressure on your system, which can cause it to drip water when it runs.
 Check if your filter needs cleaning or changing out, and do so if necessary.

 Unclog the condensate line.
 The condensate line is essentially a pipe that carries water away from the AC unit once it has condensed there; if this line is clogged or blocked, the water will back up into your unit rather than leaving through the drainpipe, causing dripping and leaks in the future.
-So make sure you check this line regularly and unclog it if you see any problems.
+So check this line regularly and unclog it if you see any problems.

 People Also Ask